WDNA CLUB TOURNAMENTS

 September every year WDNA host a club tournament for club teams from WDNA and other associations around Victoria.

-For the past three years WDNA have had the honor of hosting the Kalkaringi Netball Team to compete in this tournament, unfortunately in 2017 the team will not make it to Melbourne, however the tournament will still go ahead
+In the past WDNA have had the honor of hosting the Kalkaringi Netball Team to compete in this tournament, unfortunately this year the team will not make it to Melbourne, however the tournament will still go ahead.

 Kalkaringi Netball Team